 William Grainger, Clk.
 14th April 1761, upon Macno's d.
 Jane Crank, widow

 Morant gives extensive quotes and references to his sources, not transcribed here.
 Copies of

-The History and Antiquities of Essex are available at the Essex Records Office and the Local Studies room at Colchester Library.
-Mersea Museum has photographs of these pages - see Related Images below and MTE .
+The History and Antiquities of Essex is available at the Essex Records Office and the Local Studies room at Colchester Library.
+Mersea Museum has photographs of these pages - see links below for more information.

 Morant page 424

 Morant History and Antiquities of Essex .